sp3694/p8105_hw2_sp3694/HW2.md

 | female | hispanic                   | olivia              |   13 |   16 |   16 |   22 |   22 |   18 |
 | female | white non hispanic         | olivia              |    1 |    1 |    1 |    1 |    4 |    2 |

+The table above shows the rank in popularity of the name “Olivia” as a female baby name by ethnicity over time (2016 to 2011).

 ### *Popular Male Name Table*

 ``` r